The best password managers of 2020 and how to use them

-No more struggling to come up with clever, cryptic passwords that you have a hard time remembering.
-With a secure and easy-to-use password manager, you can store your passwords and manage your login credentials across all your devices, keeping your passwords secure, automatically filling in forms in web browsers, and syncing your data across MacOS, Windows, Android phones, iPads, iPhones and more.
+In the best of times, keeping track of your passwords was an overwhelming task for many.
+And now, with everyone struggling to adapt to a post-coronavirus world, the last thing you need to worry about is which Post-It note has which password on it.
+That's why it's time to take the plunge on a password manager, if you haven't already.
+These software services allow you to generate and store secure passwords and manage your login credentials across all your devices, automatically filling in forms in web browsers and syncing your data across Windows PCs and Macs, Android phones, iPads ($559 at QVC), iPhones ($699 at Apple) and more.

 A password manager is essentially an encrypted digital vault that stores the login information you use to access apps on mobile devices, websites and other services.
 Besides keeping your identity, credentials and sensitive data safe, a password manager can generate strong, unique passwords to ensure you aren't reusing them across your devices and services.
 With all the recent news of security breaches and identity theft, using unique passwords can go a long way to ensuring that if one site gets hacked, your stolen password can't be used on other sites.